-Contribute to strengthening the College Counseling Office within the MA ecosystem
+Externally represent and strengthen the College Counseling Office within the MA ecosystem

-MA has experienced recent turnover within the College Counseling Office and now has a strong director entering her second year.
-There is a real opportunity for the associate director to join a newer team that will strengthen college counseling in the short- and long-term.
-They will further establish best-in-class service and partnership with students, staff, and faculty and, as a cohesive unit, will be aligned in their approach to advising, communicating with students and families, and working with one another as a team.
+MA has experienced recent turnover within the College Counseling Office, so there is a real opportunity for the Director to join and lead a newer team in ways that will strengthen college counseling in the short-and long-term.
+They will further establish best-in-class service and partnership with students, families, staff, faculty, and the board and, as a cohesive unit, will be aligned in their approach to advising, communicating with students and families, and working with one another as a team.
 They will value the wise counsel and expertise of their fellow team members, offer their own, and recognize that college counseling is at its best when the team operates as a collective and not as siloed individual contributors.
+Ultimately, they will set the tone for the office and instill confidence in all the constituents they serve within the school.